 And indeed those simple certainties provide a security and calm I could never manufacture on my own!

-CLICK HERE to read of how Ramazan and Karen are pastoring the Antalya Evangelical Church in Turkey.
+CLICK HERE to read of how Ramazan and Karen are pastoring the Antalya Evangelical Churches in the Muslim nation of Turkey.

 INVEST IN YOUR GOD-GIVEN GIFTS AND SPIRITUAL GROWTH